 Marianne earned her B.A. from Oakland University and her MBA from Michigan State University.
 She is a Lifetime member of Leadership Detroit, a past recipient of Crain’s Detroit Business “40 under 40” and a multiple recipient of Automotive News’ 100 Leading Women in North America.
 Marianne is a Trustee on the Oakland University Board of Trustees.
 She is active in the entrepreneurial start-up community and is a corporate advisor to tech start-ups through Tech Town Detroit, having also coached start-ups at Tech Town’s Venture Accelerator program.
 She is on the Board of Invest Michigan, a 501C3 organization that manages the Michigan Pre-Seed Fund 2.0 supporting Michigan based entrepreneurs and is a Michigan Angel investor herself.
 Marianne is also an emeritus Trustee of Detroit Public Television (PBS), an organization who’s Board she served on for 13 years.

 At DWH, Marianne is a team lead for the company’s trademark Assessments.
-She also leads clients through sales and marketing strategy planning, providing ongoing oversight to ensure growth.
-She brings her successful record of building and managing teams and organizations to help companies as they prepare for a sale or transition, and also advises and leads post-sale transition teams.
+She also leads clients through sales and marketing strategy planning and providing ongoing oversight to ensure growth.
+She brings her successful record of building and growing organizations to help companies as they prepare for a sale or transition, and also advises and leads post sale transition teams.
 In addition, Marianne helps to grow DWH’s relationships and presence in Southeastern Michigan.

 Craig Scott has more than 25 years of experience in diverse working environments in leadership and corporate executive rolls.
 He has extensive experience with new business start-ups, divestitures, post-merger integration, turnarounds, receiverships, product and process innovation, operations, value engineering, strategic sourcing, project management, and sales.
 Craig earned a B.S. in Manufacturing Engineering from Western Michigan University and has completed his MBA course work from Kennedy Western University.
 Craig assists DWH clients with improving their operating performance through strategic and tactical planning, restructuring, and plan implementation through the employment of leadership development, lean manufacturing principles, management tools, and technology.